eromatiya/A-Personal-Arch-Installation-Guide/README.md

 $ passwd
 ```

-Add a new user with username *MYUSERNAME*:
+Add a new user with username *MYUSERNAME*.
+Of course, change *MYUSERNAME*, with your own:

 ```bash
 $ useradd -m -g users -G wheel,storage,power,video,audio,rfkill -s /bin/bash MYUSERNAME
 ```

-Set password the password for user MYUSERNAME:
+Set password the password for user *MYUSERNAME*:

 ```bash
 $ passwd MYUSERNAME
 ```

 ### Add the new user to sudoers: